knat/XData/README.md

 }
 ```

 Suppose there are two C# class library projects: Project1 and Project2.
-Project1 contains schema project1.xds, which contains namespace "http://example.com/project1", and the code is generated in C# namespace "Example.Project1".
-Project2 contains schema project2.xds, which contains namespace "http://example.com/project2", which references "http://example.com/project1", so you add project1.xds(may be a link) to Project2.
-If you want to reuse Project1's generated code, you can use `&` in Project2's XData Indicator file:
+Project1 is a class library, it contains schema project1.xds, which defines namespace "http://example.com/project1", and the code is generated in C# namespace "Example.Project1".
+Project2 contains schema project2.xds, it defines namespace "http://example.com/project2" which references "http://example.com/project1", so you should add project1.xds to Project2.
+If you want to reuse Project1's generated code, Project2's XData Indicator file can be written as:

 ```
 namespace "http://example.com/project1" & Example.Project1 //ref instead of generation
 namespace "http://example.com/project2" = Example.Project2
 ```

-Please view the generated and the demo code to learn more.

 ### Thoughts

-JSON is dynamically typed, so there is "my object <= serializer => JSON".
-Dynamical things may be simple at first, but soon get into a mess(it's just my feelings:).
+JSON is dynamically typed, so there is "my objects <= serializer => JSON".

 XData is statically typed, so there is schema.
 Schema is the specification/contract of your data.
 You should publish the schema within your SDK, so your clients can generate their code(C#, Java, C++, etc) from your schema.